Digital drawing, 29.7 x 42.0cm. 2019

 Written on ward 4.
 June 2018.
 Victoria.

 60’s.
 Major surgery since an accident many years ago.
 Complex spinal surgery, complicated by her fragility, she told me.
 We share the same surgeon.
 Determined.
 Has had over 3 major surgeries in the last few months.
-The people on Ward 4 are in pain.
+The people in Ward 4 are in pain.
 Sits out beside her bed, with her red hair falling on her shoulders and puts on a nice coral lipstick.
 Is walking with a frame now.
-She has a curious ethereal quality.
+She has a curious, ethereal quality.
 She is thin.
-I’ve lost so much weight you see Anne-Marie.
-Anne-Marie, that such a nice name.
+I’ve lost so much weight, you see, Anne-Marie.
+Anne-Marie, that's such a nice name.
 I love your dressing gown.
 The smile is gentle, warm and often her gestures are very slightly out of sync with her speaking, giving a sense she is not quite physically present.
 She seems to be fading in front of me, half cloud.
-She smiles, and has good use of her hands and gestures openly to me as I pass her by.
+She smiles and has good use of her hands and gestures openly to me as I pass her by.
 She would wave in recognition at me and smile as I passed by her room long before we spoke.
 Its amazing how you endure Anne-Marie.
 Humans can!
-Question are direct in this ward immediately.
-No-one has time for small talk.
-Do you have children.
-Yes, perhaps its good you didn’t with your situation, it would have been difficult to handle all that with young children.
+Questions are direct in this ward immediately.
+No one has time for small talk.
+Do you have children?
+Yes, perhaps it’s good you didn’t, with your situation, it would have been difficult to handle all that with young children.
 And your husband, he is a good support.
-Its so difficult on them.
+It’s so difficult on them.
 Thats great.
-Wonderfully you have a good man.
-It might be your are a very rare text book case.
-I agree, what are the odds.
-We hope for the best for you Anne-Marie.
+Wonderful, you have a good man.
+It might be your are a very rare textbook case.
+I agree, what are the odds?
+We hope for the best for you, Anne-Marie.
 We really do.

 Drawing.